MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-step-up-authentication.md

 1. You should be required to perform the action configured in the authentication context policy.

-1. In the Cloud App Security portal, select **Control** followed by **Policies**, and then select the policy you've created to view the policy report.
+1. In the Defender for Cloud Apps portal, select **Control** followed by **Policies**, and then select the policy you've created to view the policy report.
 A session policy match should appear shortly.

-1. In the policy report, you can see which logins where redirected to Microsoft Cloud App Security for session control, and which files were downloaded or blocked from the monitored sessions.
+1. In the policy report, you can see which logins where redirected to Microsoft Defender for Cloud Apps for session control, and which files were downloaded or blocked from the monitored sessions.

 ## Next steps